Sydney-Kelly/Search-For-Movie-Plots/README.md

 2. reranker
 3. RAG

+I am choosing not to upload my Analysis and Recommendation document on this experiemnt publicly in this repo, however evaluation metrics and brief analysis are included throughtout the notebooks.

 The requirements and dependencies to run locally can be found in the file 'requirements.txt.

 ## Setup